-After living at Jalan Labu Ayer for a few months our friends and neighbours from across the road found a newly built house fully furnished and at only two-thirds the cost of the rent in their present house.
+After living at Jalan Labu Ayer for a few months our friends and neighbours from across the road moved.
+They found a newly built house fully furnished. and at only two-thirds the cost of the rent in their present house.
 They decided to save money and move.

-Their new place was in Jahor Bahruin Malaysia, which is joined to the Island of Singapore via the Causeway.
-They told us that there was a vacant house just a few doors down from theirs on the new estate and because it was much cheaper and nicer than the ours on Jalan Labu Ayer, we decided to move too.
+Their new place was in Jahor Bahru in Malaysia, which is joined to the Island of Singapore via the Causeway.
+They told us that there was a vacant house a few doors down from theirs on the new estate.
+Because this house was much cheaper and nicer than the ours on Jalan Labu Ayer, we decided to move too.

-The new estate was called DragonGardens and the building of these new homes was a work in progress when we moved in.
+The new estate was called DragonGardens.
+The building of these new homes was a work in progress when we moved in.
 We were the first people to occupy this newly built house and we loved it.
 The building of this estate was on going and continued even after we completed our tour of duty in 1969.

 The place and life I left behind